-An hour before Olympia’s Procession of the Species parade begins, the spirit of community is in action — kids decorate the closed-off streets of the route with 7,000 pieces of chalk set out for that purpose.
+An hour before the start of Olympia’s annual, late-April parade called the Procession of the Species, the spirit of community is in action — kids draw on the closed-off streets of the route with 7,000 pieces of chalk set out for that purpose.

-But when the 4:30 p.m. start time of the Procession hits, the streets clear and all eyes are on the parade route, ready for the magic to begin.
-In a given year, the magic might include a skunk cabbage patch weaving its way through the streets, flower petals waving in unison like a scene from Fantasia, a handmade giraffe puppet bobbing high above the crowds, or a swarm of funny, busy bumblebees — really a group of kindergartners in disguise.
+When the 4:30 p.m. start time of the Procession hits, the streets clear and all eyes are on the parade route, ready for the magic to begin.
+In a given year, the magic might include a skunk cabbage patch weaving its way through the streets, flower petals waving in unison like a scene from "Fantasia," a handmade giraffe puppet bobbing high above the crowds, or a swarm of funny, busy bumblebees — really a group of kindergartners in disguise.

-For newcomers, the Procession of the Species is an annual community parade through the streets of downtown Olympia, taking place this year on Saturday, April 29 at 4:30 p.m.
+For newcomers, the Procession of the Species is an annual community parade through the streets of downtown Olympia, taking place this year on Saturday, April 27 at 4:30 p.m.
 Procession participants of all ages dress in larger-than-life costumes, operate huge homemade puppets and pull animal floats, all intended to celebrate the creatures and elements of Mother Earth.
-In its 22nd year, the Procession typically takes place around Earth Day and this year’s theme is “A Kinship with the Earth.”
+In its 25th year, the Procession takes place around Earth Day each year and seeks to connect communities with the natural world.

-While the Procession showcases creative self-expression, there are three rules for entries: no written words, no pets and no motorized vehicles.
+While the Procession showcases creative self-expression, there are three rules for parade entries: no written words, no pets or live animals and no motorized vehicles.
 (Although electric wheelchairs are a welcomed exception.)
-These simple rules don't seem to stifle participants' imaginations.
-A school of "fish" has swum its way through the parade on bicycles, and this year, a muster of peacock puppets will strut the route.
-(More than 60 people helped create the peacocks and it takes 20 people to operate the main peacock alone.)
+These simple rules don't seem to stifle the participants' imaginations.
+A school of "fish" has swum its way through the parade on bicycles, and last year, a muster of peacock puppets strutted the route.
+(More than 60 people helped create the peacocks and it took 20 people to operate the main peacock alone.)

 The Procession is a cherished Olympia tradition, drawing a large community turnout plus spectators from around the state and beyond.
 The event typically attracts 35,000 visitors and has more than 4,000 participants.
 The barrier to entry is minimal: Registering to participate in the Procession “costs” a canned food donation to the Thurston County Food Bank.